Frees1990/Visa-Chronicles/README.md

 #### What For:
 This Website is a blog website that provides information about the Process of applying for a spouse visa to the UK.
 It provides general information on the process and as well as my own personal experience processing the visa.
 -	My Story Page – Provides detailed information on what I went through and what documents I have provided to Home office to satisfy the requirement outlined.
 -	Visa Process Page – Provides General Information and steps on how to acquire Spouse Visa, they might find my visa journey a little bit or a lot different to what they might go through.
+Reason why I created the Visa Process page to give them the General guideline to process their visa.

 I can be a little bit confusing and daunting browsing through multiple immigration website and as well as Gov.UK.
 But with the help of my website they will find key information on what to do first and what to prepare.

+-Links to Filipino Group and Contact Page, not everybody has the same circumstances so we have a Facebook Page group that they can join and post any questions about the visa.
+We have over 3,000 members who mnight be able to answer their specific inquiry.
+I made a separate contact page that currently is not working at the moment and will be soon when I get through the JAVASCRIPT module.
+This page is made for people who are uncomfortable asking questions to the public.
+They can send me their questions, I might be able to know, probably not but I would certainly be able to represent them in the page if needs to be.

 #### Who For: